 || UC - Canberra, Bruce

 |0.125||3||Faculty Of Health|

 |Discipline Of Sport And Exercise Science||Level 3 - Undergraduate Advanced Unit|| Band 2 2021 (Commenced After 1 Jan 2021)

 Band 3 2021 (Commenced Before 1 Jan 2021)

 Learning outcomesOn successful completion of this unit, students will be able to:

-1. Demonstrate a thorough understanding of the physiological factors that influence adaptation to exercise training and sporting performance;
+1. Evaluate the physiological factors that influence adaptation to exercise training and sporting performance;

-2. Use examples from a variety of different sports and in different populations to illustrate the role of physiological factors in exercise and sporting performance; and
+2. Compare examples from a variety of different sports and in different populations to illustrate the role of physiological factors in exercise and sporting performance; and

-3. Understand and be able to administer and apply the physiological testing procedures currently available to measure a range of physiological parameters relating to exercise and sport performance.
+3. Select, administer and apply the appropriate physiological testing procedures currently available to measure a range of physiological parameters relating to exercise and sport performance.